OAEBUDT/oaebudt-dataspace/README.md

 ## 🧱 Built With

-The dataspace is based on components from the [Eclipse Dataspace Connector (EDC)](https://projects.eclipse.org/projects/technology.edc), providing:
+The dataspace is based on components from the [Eclipse Dataspace Components (EDC)](https://projects.eclipse.org/projects/technology.edc), providing:

 - Secure and policy-driven data transfer
 - Identity and access management